Persillade

 What Is Persillade?

-It’s the food processor all the way for me, baby.
+Like many other traditional, uncooked sauces, this is traditionally made with a mortar and pestle.
+I have a mortar and pestle, but more often than not, I use my food processor.
 But if you have a mortar and pestle, and the desire and the forearm strength to get to it, go get ‘em.
-You’ll have a more authentic texture, and the ingredients will integrate better, but that’s still not motivating me to search my upper shelves for that pestle.
+You’ll have a more authentic texture, and the ingredients will integrate better.

 How to Make Persillade

-1. Blend the produce: Place the parsley, scallions, thyme, capers and lemon juice and zest into a food processor and pulse until chopped and well combined.
+1. Blend the produce: Place the parsley, scallions, garlic, thyme, capers, and lemon juice and zest into a food processor and pulse until chopped and well combined.

-2. Add oil and season: With the motor running, drizzle in the olive oil, and let the motor run until it is nicely combined.
-Add the pepper flakes and season with salt and pepper.
+2. Add oil and season: With the motor running, drizzle in the olive oil, and let the motor run until it is nicely combined with a fairly smooth consistency.
+Add the pepper flakes, if using, and season with salt and pepper.

 What to Serve With Persillade